|Elliott Sound Products||Linear Power Supply Design|

 Since the power supply is connected to the mains, it is necessary to protect the building wiring and the equipment from any failure that may occur.
 To this end, fuses are the most common form of protection, and if properly sized will generally prevent catastrophic damage should a component fail.

-Toroidal transformers have a very high 'inrush' current at power-on, and slow-blow fuses are highly recommended to prevent nuisance blowing.
-In the case of any toroid over 500VA, a slow-start circuit is very useful to ensure that the initial currents are limited to a safe value.
+Toroidal transformers have a very high 'inrush' current at power-on, and slow-blow fuses are essential to prevent nuisance blowing.
+In the case of any toroid of 500VA or more, a slow-start circuit is very useful to ensure that the initial currents are limited to a safe value.
 An example of such a circuit is presented in Project 39, and represents excellent insurance against surge damage to rectifiers and capacitors.

 Tr = Vpri / Vsec Where Tr is turns ratio, Vpri is primary (mains) voltage, and Vsec is secondary voltage